woleet/woleet.id-server/README.md

 # Architecture

-Woleet.ID Server is made of a Node.js server and a Angular/Material web application.
+Woleet.ID Server is made of a Node.js server and a Angular/Material client web application.

-**Angular Web app**
+**Angular/Material client web app**

 The web app is intended for the server administrator only.
 It allows to configure the server and to manage users and their keys.
 The source code can be found in the `client/` directory.